AIESECGermany/PHP-GIS-Wrapper/README.md

 Version 0.3 is a partial rewrite with breaking changes in the acccess of endpoints, please check the documentation and test your application, if you update.

-If you already used the PHP GIS Wrapper v0.1 please be aware that v0.2 is a complete rewrite.
-There are a lot of architectural changes whereby the update of your projects is most probably not that simple.
-The new version definitely gives you a performance boost and brings many new possibilities.
-Please check the changelog for further informations.

 - author: Lukas Ehnle <lukas.ehnle@aiesec.de>
 - author until v0.2: Karl Johann Schubert <karljohann@familieschubi.de>
 - version: 0.3